pairshaped/curlingio-docs/docs/club-management/integrations.md

 - **Mailchimp** — Sync member contact details and registration tags to your marketing audience so mailing lists stay current.
 - **QuickBooks Online** — Accounting export automation is coming soon; this section will be updated once the workflow is live.
-- **External Calendar** — Mirror events from an iCal/WebCal feed (like Google Calendar) so your club calendar stays in step with league or facility schedules.
+- **External Calendar** — Mirror events from an iCal/WebCal feed (like Google Calendar) so your club calendar stays in step with your other schedules.

 ## Finding Integrations